symfony/symfony-docs/quick_tour/the_big_picture.rst

-The template name, ``AcmeDemoBundle:Welcome:index.html.twig``, is the template *logical name* and it references the ``src/Acme/DemoBundle/Resources/views/Welcome/index.html.twig`` file.
+The template name, ``AcmeDemoBundle:Welcome:index.html.twig``, is the template *logical name* and it references the ``Resources/views/Welcome/index.html.twig`` file inside the ``AcmeDemoBundle`` (located at ``src/Acme/DemoBundle``).
 The bundles section below will explain why this is useful.

-Now, take a look at the end of the routing configuration again:
+Now, take a look at the routing configuration again and find the ``_demo``
+key:

 .. code-block:: yaml

-    # app/config/routing.yml
+    # app/config/routing_dev.yml
     _demo:
         resource: "@AcmeDemoBundle/Controller/DemoController.php"
         type:     annotation
         prefix:   /demo

-Symfony2 can read the routing information from different resources written in YAML, XML, PHP, or even embedded in PHP annotations.
-Here, the resource *logical name* is ``@AcmeDemoBundle/Controller/DemoController.php`` and refers to the ``src/Acme/DemoBundle/Controller/DemoController.php`` file.
+Symfony2 can read/import the routing information from different files written in YAML, XML, PHP, or even embedded in PHP annotations.
+Here, the file's *logical name* is ``@AcmeDemoBundle/Controller/DemoController.php`` and refers to the ``src/Acme/DemoBundle/Controller/DemoController.php`` file.
 In this file, routes are defined as annotations on action methods::